jjvanzon/Circular-Language-Spec/spec/objects/objects.md

 Sub-Objects
 -----------

 One thing can be composed of other things.
 For that, an object may contain a number of *sub-objects*.
-This is drawn out in Circular as *circles* inside another *circle*:
+This is drawn out in Circular as *circles* inside another *circle:*

 ![](images/Objects.002.png)